Paris Pass or Museum Pass. Which One Suits You Best?

 - Skip the line at many attractions.

-What includes the Paris Museum Pass?
+What Does the Paris Museum Pass Include?

 The Museum Pass includes admission to more than 60 monuments and attractions.
 The most important are: